-- Under Section 173(5), it is mandatory for a one person company to organize at least one board meeting half yearly in a calendar year.
+- Under Section 173(5), a one-person company must organize at least one board meeting half-yearly in a calendar year.
 As one meeting should be conducted between January to June and another one between July to December.
-The gap between two meetings should not be less than 90 days.
-However, if the company have only 1 director, there is no requirement for such a meeting.
+The gap between the two meetings should not be less than 90 days.
+However, if the company has only 1 director, there is no requirement for such a meeting.

 Financial statements of One Person Company under Companies Act 2013

-- Under Section 137(1) of Companies Act, 2013 it is mandatory that in a board meeting the company must adopt its financial statements and get it signed by the directors.
+- Under Section 137(1) of the Companies Act, 2013 it is mandatory that in a board meeting the company must adapt its financial statements and get it signed by the directors.
 It can be signed by one of the directors.

 - After getting it signed by the board of Directors, in Form AOC-4 within 180 days from 31st March of the financial year.

 - In One Person Company, balance sheet, profit and loss account, auditor’s report, and notes to accounts are covered in financial statements.
 There is no need to prepare Cash flow statements.

 - Within the 30 days from the date of incorporation, a chartered accountant in practice must be appointed to audit all the books and accounts of the One Person Company.
 He must be the first auditor of the company.

 Annual return to be filed by the OPC with Registrar of Companies

 - The annual return of a One Person Company shall be filed with ROC as an attachment to Form MGT-7.
 Such annual return has to be signed by the company secretary or where there is no company secretary, by the director of the company.

 - Every One Person Company must file their income tax return in Form ITR 6 for the financial year on or before 30th September of the following fiscal year with Income-tax Department.
 In simple words, it means that for the financial year 2017-2018, income tax return in form ITR6 has to be filed on or before 30th September2018.